emircantasciogluu/java101/README.md

     - Outputs the correct zodiac sign or an error message if the input is invalid.

+- **Project12DivisibleAverage**
+  A Java program that calculates the **average** of numbers between 0 and a user-input number
+  that are divisible by both **3** and **4**.
+    - User inputs a number (n).
+    - The program checks all numbers from 0 to n.
+    - Only numbers divisible by 3 and 4 are included.
+    - The program calculates and prints the average of these numbers.

 ## 🚀 How to Run

 1. Clone the repository: